What does the catholic church teach about salvation

 Catholicism .
 The sign of the cross is a prayer, a blessing, and a sacramental.
 As a sacramental, it prepares an individual to receive grace and disposes one to cooperate with it.
 In the Roman or Latin Rite Church it is customary to make the full Sign of the Cross using holy water when entering a church.

-You might be interested: How do i become a catholic
+You might be interested: Dark night of the soul catholic

 Do Catholics pray to Jesus?